We help grow people

 Who We Are

-2. Justice: We seek awareness and action
+2. Justice: We raise awareness and take action to improve the lives of Chester residents.

-4. Diversity: We are committed to healing dividing lines
+4. Diversity: We are committed to healing dividing lines and appreciating diversity.

-6. Solidarity: We share in the joys and struggles of others
+6. Solidarity: We share in the joys and struggles of others.

-8. Service: We use our gifts to lift up others
+8. Service: We use our gifts to lift up others and lead through service projects.

-9. Community: We develop authentic relationships
+9. Community: We develop authentic relationships and create a positive atmosphere of hope.

-10. Wellness: We pursue wellness in body, mind, and spirit
+10. Wellness: We pursue wellness in body, mind, and spirit and provide education on these topics.